Daniilmipt/chat-room/README.md

 ### Test Running

+1. You need to setup `running/config/config.yml` and `running_copy/config/config.yml` by equal values.
+Fill correct host, port and peerid for launched chat node (see [backend README](./chat/README.md) to know more)

-You can go to folder `running` and `running_copy` and you will have 2 users in your net:
+2. Go to folder `running` and `running_copy` and you will have 2 users in your net:

-1.
    ```bash
    cd running
    ./chatroom
    ```

-2.
    ```bash
    cd running_copy
    ./chatroom